lesmisblathers/lesmisblathers.github.io/footnotes/vol3/index.md

 #### Monsieur Delvincourt:
 Madden: dean of the law school in Paris; see here.

+> Étienne-Claude Delvincourt (1762–1831) was the dean of the law school and a royalist

 #### Marquis d’Avaray:
 Donougher: When Louis XVI’s brother escaped into exile in June 1791, he was escorted by François de Bésiade, Comte d’Avaray (1759–1811), whom he elevated to a dukedom in 1799 on his authority as the future Louis XVIII.
 Bésiade died without heirs before the restoration of the monarchy, but the title was confirmed in 1817 by Louis XVIII and reverted to his father, the Marquis d’Avaray.